pierva/catalog-app/README.md

 ```

 To enable Google Login:
-- create the credentials in the [developer console](https://console.developers.google.com) (make sure to have the proper redirect URIs and javascript origins).
+1. Create the credentials in the [developer console](https://console.developers.google.com) (make sure to have the proper redirect URIs and javascript origins).

-- Download the json file
+2. Download the json file

-- Rename it as `g_client_secrets.json`
+3. Rename it as `g_client_secrets.json`

-- Move the file inside the `instance` folder previously created
+4. Move the file inside the `instance` folder previously created

 The content of the file should look similar to this: